READING FLUENCY WITH VOCAROO

-Ideally, a headset with a microphone is set up on a student device.
+Ideally, a headset with a microphone is set up on a student's device.
 Some devices may not need this, but it will improve the audio recording if available.

 Review the short Vocaroo and QR code generator tutorial if needed.
 The video is 3:21 seconds long.

-Display a visual guide for the steps on how to copy and paste the link for student reference.
+Show the students how to copy and paste the link into a document.

 If you provide a document on the device students may use it to copy and paste the link of the recording to submit to the teacher for scoring or use in a classroom library.
 (Tip: convert the link into a QR code for the classroom library.)

-Alternatively, have students start a document for this purpose and have them share it to you or submit it through a learning management system such as Google Classroom, Schoology, etc.
+Alternatively, have students start a document for this purpose and have them share it with you or submit it through a learning management system such as Google Classroom, Canvas, Schoology, etc.